+The streams may be in YCbCr or GBR formats.
 The line, sample and field controls all track the related controls on other pages.

 The All checkbox forces the waveform monitor to display all lines, overlaid on each other.
-Otherwise the specified line is displayed.
+Otherwise, the specified line is displayed.